Yustira/crowd-counting/Crowd-Counting.md

 ![](/images/plot_1.png)

-We also do the same thing and checked the distribution of error.
-The full images show the errors without any pattern and even better than the previous plot.
+We also do the same thing and checked the deviations.
+The full images show that the deviations do not have any pattern and even better than the previous plot.

 After checking the result of our model, we can conclude that our model predicts better than the previous baseline model.
 Not only provides a better result, but this model also gives information about people location and density through the density map.